yd-sdccd/CISC_211_30626/Week-01-Encryption-and-Decryption-using-XOR/README.md

+Assignment solution

+Sections:
+1. Encryption and Calculation (Process)
+2. Decryption Process and Calculations (Process)
+3. XOR Encryption and Different Length Plaintext and Key (Challenges)

+---

-## Encryption process and calculation
+# Encryption process and calculation

 The chosen message for this exercise is `MIRA` and the key is `MESA`.